lambdaschool-codegrade/web-45-web-sprint-challenge-advanced-react-makeityourself121/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+    Stateful components are keeping track of changing data, while stateless components print out what is given to them via props, or they always render the same thing.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+     ComponentWillMount is called before the render function.
+ComponentWillUpdate is called right before the component renders and right after shouldComponentUpdate.

 3. Define stateful logic.